0xfrian/0xFrian/README.md

 # Welcome! (ﾉ◠ ͜ ◠)ﾉ*:⋆･ﾟ✧

 ### 🧋 About Me
 Grew up and currently based in the San Gabriel Valley area in California (𝟞𝟚𝟞).
 In a previous life, I studied physics and pursued a career in physics education at [UC Irvine](https://uci.edu/) as a teacher's assistant and Jr. researcher.
-After graduating, I pivoted careers into software engineering, specifically smart contract development.

 ### 🏗️ Work
 #### [Solidity Journey](https://github.com/0xFrian/solidity-journey)